shalmali86/Starter_kit/README.md

 ### Prerequisites

-1. Truffle Latest Version
+1. Node js (We need this to install truffle and testrpc)
-2. Testrpc
+2. Testrpc - In memory Blockchain
-3. Metamask
+3. Metamask - Helps run DApp in the browser itself.
-4. Node js (We need this to install truffle and testrpc)
+4. Truffle Latest Version - Development Environment

 ### Installation Steps
 **Case 1 : OS : Ubuntu 14.04 and 16.04**